 2. Project Company

 This is also called special purpose vehicle (hereinafter referred to as SPV).
 This company is created with sole purpose of project.
 It can be corporation established for this purpose or limited partnership usually a PPP.
 This company is often created in host country where project is intended to be carried out.
 SPV is the center of all agreement and project financing.
 SPV is owned and managed by its sponsors/shareholders.
-The SPV is used to finance large project without putting a corporation at risk or isolate parent company from project related risk by shifting it on other investors.
+The SPV is used to finance the large project without putting a corporation at risk or isolate parent company from project-related risk by shifting it on other investors.
 SPV in project financing allows shareholders to keep project liabilities “off-balance sheet”.
 Such off-balance sheet structure needs review of applicable laws to understand its applicability in host country of project and incorporation of SPV.
 The host government and SPV enter into project agreement to defining degree of participation by host government and further laying down rights and obligations during the term of the agreement for concession agreement.
 The host government and SPV may enter into different agreements for different phases.
 The host government would enter into property purchase or product purchase agreements with SPV after the project completion.

 The sponsors are equity shareholders and /or owners of the project.
 The main objective is to earn profits either by simple high investment returns called as financial sponsors or by selling the products of parent company usually falling under the category of industrial sponsors as the project is associated to their business activity.
-However there can be different factors based on which the sponsors enter into project financing which includes to share the risk in undertaking the project and carry out project off-balance sheet, enter into new activity by means of diversification and such other corporate strategic plans.
+However, there can be different factors based on which the sponsors enter into project financing which includes sharing the risk in undertaking the project and carry out project off-balance sheet, enter into new activity by means of diversification and such other corporate strategic plans.
 The sponsors may be single party or consortium.
 There can be public sponsors such as municipalities, agencies or corporations whose objective is public welfare or utility.
 Since sponsors are equity holders they bear the maximum risk of the project they also earn the huge share of the profits is the project is successful.
 Sponsors enter into management and shareholders agreements or service agreements with the SPV.

 The lenders are primarily large commercial banks, national or international.
-Considering the large scale of investments there is often a syndicate formed of group of lenders.
+Considering the large scale of investments there is often a syndicate formed of the group of lenders.
 This includes investment banks, bondholders or multilateral agencies.
 The lenders in the project financing only have recourse to the assets of the project at hand.
 The nature of security depends on the negotiations and loan agreements signed between SPV and lenders.
-The lenders may also create right against parties other than SPV and sponsors such as off-take purchasers for assurance of purchase of agreed quantity of purchase, construction companies/contractors to complete the construction as per required standards and performance criteria by giving completion guarantees as agreed.
+The lenders may also create right against parties other than SPV and sponsors such as off-take purchasers for assurance of purchase of the agreed quantity of purchase, construction companies/contractors to complete the construction as per required standards and performance criteria by giving completion guarantees as agreed.
 These rights must be expressly stated in agreements between the parties directly.
 Comprehensive security structure needs to be planned based on the review of laws such as ownership of real property laws as project property are the only assets available, bankruptcy laws and any other financial laws as they may hamper the enforceability of security rights of lenders.
 Further lenders must note that there are often reversion rights available with the host government to prevent wearing down and suspending of any public utility services thereby giving host government right to regain ownership over the project works or developments of the project.
 Since the lenders are in syndicate the lenders may appoint an agent to represent their interests.